OrthoPediatrics (NASDAQ:KIDS) PT Raised to $72.00

-OrthoPediatrics (NASDAQ:KIDS) had its price target hoisted by analysts at Truist from $64.00 to $72.00 in a research report issued on Friday, The Fly reports.
-Truist’s price target suggests a potential upside of 11.46% from the stock’s current price.
+OrthoPediatrics (NASDAQ:KIDS) had its price objective boosted by equities research analysts at Truist Securities from $64.00 to $72.00 in a report issued on Friday, Stock Target Advisor reports.
+Truist Securities’ price target would suggest a potential upside of 12.22% from the company’s previous close.

-Several other brokerages have also recently issued reports on KIDS.
-Zacks Investment Research cut OrthoPediatrics from a “hold” rating to a “sell” rating in a report on Friday, March 12th.
-Truist Securities increased their price target on OrthoPediatrics from $54.00 to $64.00 in a report on Monday, April 19th.
-JMP Securities increased their price target on OrthoPediatrics from $55.00 to $70.00 and gave the stock an “outperform” rating in a report on Friday.
-Finally, Piper Sandler restated an “overweight” rating and set a $70.00 target price (up from $62.00) on shares of OrthoPediatrics in a report on Thursday.
-One analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
-OrthoPediatrics has an average rating of “Buy” and an average target price of $63.57.
+A number of other analysts also recently commented on KIDS.
+Piper Sandler reiterated an “overweight” rating and issued a $70.00 price objective (up previously from $62.00) on shares of OrthoPediatrics in a research report on Thursday.
+Truist boosted their target price on OrthoPediatrics from $64.00 to $72.00 in a research report on Friday.
+JMP Securities upped their price objective on OrthoPediatrics from $55.00 to $70.00 and gave the company an “outperform” rating in a report on Friday.
+Finally, Zacks Investment Research cut OrthoPediatrics from a “hold” rating to a “sell” rating in a research note on Friday, March 12th.
+One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company.
+The company presently has an average rating of “Buy” and an average price target of $64.71.

-In other OrthoPediatrics news, Director David R. Pelizzon purchased 3,700 shares of the firm’s stock in a transaction that occurred on Monday, March 15th.
-The shares were purchased at an average cost of $46.50 per share, for a total transaction of $172,050.00.
-Following the completion of the purchase, the director now directly owns 20,900 shares in the company, valued at $971,850.
-The acquisition was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Bernie B. Berry III sold 699 shares of OrthoPediatrics stock in a transaction that occurred on Thursday, February 25th.
-The shares were sold at an average price of $57.00, for a total value of $39,843.00.
-Following the completion of the sale, the director now owns 32,481 shares in the company, valued at $1,851,417.
+In related news, EVP Gregory A. Odle sold 8,193 shares of the firm’s stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $55.88, for a total transaction of $457,824.84.
+Following the completion of the transaction, the executive vice president now directly owns 64,288 shares of the company’s stock, valued at approximately $3,592,413.44.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Bernie B. Berry III sold 699 shares of OrthoPediatrics stock in a transaction dated Thursday, February 25th.
+The stock was sold at an average price of $57.00, for a total value of $39,843.00.
+Following the completion of the transaction, the director now directly owns 32,481 shares of the company’s stock, valued at $1,851,417.
 The disclosure for this sale can be found here.
-Insiders sold a total of 36,660 shares of company stock worth $2,057,337 over the last quarter.
-Company insiders own 33.60% of the company’s stock.
+In the last three months, insiders have sold 36,660 shares of company stock worth $2,057,337.
+33.60% of the stock is currently owned by company insiders.

-Institutional investors have recently bought and sold shares of the stock.
-Dimensional Fund Advisors LP raised its holdings in OrthoPediatrics by 13.6% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 79,821 shares of the company’s stock worth $3,294,000 after purchasing an additional 9,551 shares during the last quarter.
-EMC Capital Management acquired a new position in OrthoPediatrics during the fourth quarter worth $785,000.
-DF Dent & Co.
-Inc. raised its holdings in OrthoPediatrics by 39.4% during the fourth quarter.
-DF Dent & Co.
-Inc. now owns 507,803 shares of the company’s stock worth $20,947,000 after purchasing an additional 143,588 shares during the last quarter.
-Royce & Associates LP raised its holdings in OrthoPediatrics by 45.5% during the fourth quarter.
-Royce & Associates LP now owns 341,600 shares of the company’s stock worth $14,091,000 after purchasing an additional 106,800 shares during the last quarter.
-Finally, Group One Trading L.P. acquired a new position in shares of OrthoPediatrics in the fourth quarter worth $58,000.
-Hedge funds and other institutional investors own 71.74% of the company’s stock.
+A number of institutional investors have recently modified their holdings of KIDS.
+Group One Trading L.P. acquired a new position in OrthoPediatrics during the 4th quarter valued at about $58,000.
+Jane Street Group LLC purchased a new position in OrthoPediatrics in the fourth quarter valued at approximately $201,000.
+Tudor Investment Corp Et Al bought a new stake in OrthoPediatrics during the 4th quarter valued at $218,000.
+JPMorgan Chase & Co. grew its position in OrthoPediatrics by 17.9% in the fourth quarter.
+JPMorgan Chase & Co. now owns 5,829 shares of the company’s stock worth $240,000 after acquiring an additional 887 shares in the last quarter.
+Finally, Virtu Financial LLC purchased a new stake in OrthoPediatrics during the fourth quarter valued at about $253,000.
+71.74% of the stock is owned by institutional investors and hedge funds.

 OrthoPediatrics Company Profile